Your Guide To Five Points

-Known for local shops and tons (and tons) of bars, the eclectic Five Points is a go-to destination for residents and visitors alike.
-There you’ll find restaurants, coffee shops, record stores, vintage clothing and bars.
+Known for local shops and tons of bars, the eclectic Five Points is a go-to destination for residents and visitors alike.
+There you’ll find restaurants, coffee shops, record stores, vintage clothing and hangout spots.
 Pretty much all of it is local, too!

 Restaurants · Bars · Shopping